ARM-Development/comble-mip/README.md

 ## Examples of Conversion from DEPHY Format to Input Formats Required by Specific LES and SCM Models

-Examples are provided to illustrate conversion of the DEPHY format to ASCII or other netCDF formats needed to drive specific models.
+Examples scripts to convert the DEPHY input format to ASCII or other netCDF formats needed to drive specific models.

 ## Examples of Conversion from Specific LES and SCM Model Output Formats back to DEPHY Format

-Examples are provided to illustrate conversion of outputs back to DEPHY standard format prior to submission.
+Examples scripts to convert model results back to DEPHY standard format prior to submission.

 ## Visualization Tools